consentdotio/benchmarks/packages/cookiebench-cli/README.md

 5. Ask if you want to show the results panel after completion
 6. Run selected benchmarks sequentially
 7. Show a summary of completed benchmarks
-8. Display the full results panel with all metrics (if enabled)
+8. Automatically display results for the benchmarks you just ran (if enabled, skips selection menu)

 **Single Benchmark Mode:**